Blow Molding Company

 Due to the limited number of blow mold and blow-molded part manufacturers in China, the molder must know as much about mold design and mold shrinkage as possible.

 In a majority of cases, the initial development of a blow-molded item is done by the molder.

 The part produced is actually a compromise between the molder’s machine capabilities and the customer’s desires.

-For this reason, a molder must work extremely closely with the mold maker in order to make required changes and do all the testing prior to production.
+For this reason, a molder must work extremely closely with the mold maker to make required changes and do all the testing before production.

 Blow Molding Materials